Outlook Media: History

 In 2006, Outlook Media changed ownership after seven years under Malcom Riggle.
 Chris Hayes and Michael Daniels bought the company and moved Outlook's offices to The Short North.
-Under their leadership, Outlook Weeklys audience expanded to the Columbus progressive community while still maintaining its readership base in the GLBT community.
-In the summer of 2008, Outlook Media started its radio program, Radio Outlook which lasted one year.
+Under their leadership, Outlook Weeklys audience expanded to the Columbus progressive community while still maintaining its readership base in the LGBTQ community.
+In the summer of 2008, Outlook Media started its radio program, Radio Outlook, which lasted one year.

 Outlook Weekly changed format to a monthly magazine in 2009, changing names to Outlook Columbus.
 The final issue of Outlook Weekly was released on March 25, 2009.
 The monthly format changed the look of the publication by upgrading to paper stock and including more in-depth features while still remaining free to the public.
-Outlook Columbus has had successful pieces including an article interview with Ohio State football coach Jim Tressel that reached national acclaim.
-The piece was reprinted on March 3, 2010 in Outsports, which caters to the gay sports community.
-From here, news of the article reached ESPN, where it was reprinted again on March 4.
-Sports Illustrated then picked up the story and positively commented on the Tressel interview on March 8, 2010.
-After the Sports Illustrated article, the story went viral across the country including reports by the San Francisco Chronicle and The Advocates '150 Reasons to Have Pride' among others.

-In July 2010 Chad Frye, a consultant and business executive, and Bob Vitale of the Columbus Dispatch, joined Christopher Hayes as Co-owners and Co-publishers.
+In July 2010 Chad Frye, a consultant and business executive, and Bob Vitale of the Columbus Dispatch, joined Christopher Hayes as co-owners and co-publishers.
 The additional partners created the capacity to re-launch the publication across the entire state of Ohio, with major distribution hubs in Cincinnati, Cleveland, Columbus, Toledo, Dayton, Youngstown, Canton, and Akron.

-In June 2016, Co-publishers Chad Frye and Robert Vitale exited the company, leaving Christopher Hayes as sole owner and publisher.

-In July 2017 Outlook ceased publication, and the assets of the company were liquidated.
+In June 2016, co-publishers Chad Frye and Robert Vitale exited the company, leaving Christopher Hayes as sole owner and publisher.
+In July 2017, Outlook ceased publication, and the assets of the company were liquidated.